What is SaaS

 The formula of it’s very simple: Good UI + Good UX = Good SaaS product.

 But what is “good?”
-SaaS products are very different depending on the industry, end customers, or the business’s nature and needs.
-There is no pattern that fits all.
-Every SaaS architecture should be determined by customer experience and ensure that users are onboarded, navigated, and managed.
+SaaS products can vary massively depending on the industry, end customers, or the business’s nature and needs.
+There is no single pattern that fits all.
+Every individual SaaS architecture should be determined by customer experience and ensure that users are onboarded, navigated, and managed.

 If you want to develop an engaging SaaS product that stands out for customers and investors, emphasizing cutting-edge and intuitive UI/UX design is a must.